Brown v. Board of Education: Brown III

-In 1978, Topeka attorneys Richard Jones, Joseph Johnson and Charles Scott Jr. (son of the original Brown team member), with assistance from the American Civil Liberties Union, persuaded Linda Brown Smith—who now had her own children in Topeka schools—to be a plaintiff in reopening Brown.
+In 1978, Topeka attorneys Richard Jones, Joseph Johnson, and Charles Scott Jr. (son of the original Brown team member), with assistance from the American Civil Liberties Union, persuaded Linda Brown Smith—who now had her own children in Topeka schools—to be a plaintiff in reopening Brown.
 They were concerned that the Topeka Public Schools' policy of "open enrollment" had led to and would lead to further segregation.
 They also believed that with a choice of open enrollment, white parents would shift their children to "preferred" schools that would create both predominantly African-American and predominantly European-American schools within the district.
-The district court reopened the Brown case after a 25-year hiatus, but denied the plaintiffs' request finding the schools "unitary".
-In 1989, a three-judge panel of the Tenth Circuit on a 2–1 vote found that the vestiges of segregation remained with respect to student and staff assignment.
-In 1993, the Supreme Court denied the appellant School District's request for certiorari and returned the case to District Court Judge Richard Rodgers for implementation of the Tenth Circuit's mandate.
+The district court in Kansas reopened the initial Brown case after a 25-year hiatus, but denied the plaintiffs' request to rule the schools as "unitary".
+In 1989, a three-judge panel of the Tenth Circuit ruled 2–1 that the vestiges of segregation remained with respect to student and staff assignment.
+In 1993, the Supreme Court declined to hear this case on appeal and remanded it to the district court for implementation of the Tenth Circuit's mandate.

-After a 1994 plan was approved and a bond issue passed, additional elementary magnet schools were opened and district attendance plans redrawn, which resulted in the Topeka schools meeting court standards of racial balance by 1998.
+After a 1994 plan was approved, and a bond issue passed, Topeka issued a plan to add magnet schools and redraw district attendance plans to meet court standards of racial balance by 1998.
 Unified status was eventually granted to Topeka Unified School District No. 501 on July 27, 1999.
-One of the new magnet schools is named after the Scott family attorneys for their role in the Brown case and civil rights.
+One of the new magnet schools is named after the Scott family attorneys for their role in the Brown case and the civil rights movement.

-Subsequent developments
+Legacy

 In 1977 the Supreme Court said in Dayton Board of Education v.
 Brinkman that the equitable power of federal courts to restructure the operation of local school boards is "not plenary" and may be exercised "only on the basis of a constitutional violation".
 Quoting post-Brown cases like Swann v.
 Charlotte-Mecklenburg and Milliken v.
 Bradley, the Court ruled that federal courts finding a violation of constitutional significance may apply the Swann standard —"the scope of the remedy is determined by the nature and extent of the constitutional violation"—to design a remedy that redresses the difference between the incremental effect of discriminatory violations on school demographics and "what it would have been in the absence of such constitutional violations".

-Other comments

-A PBS film called Simple Justice retells the story of the Brown vs. Board of Education case, beginning with the work of the NAACP's Legal Defense Fund's efforts to combat 'separate but equal' in graduate school education and culminating in the historical 1954 decision.

 Linda Brown Thompson later recalled the experience of being refused enrollment: